 Where the music is loud and the fun never stops.

-Vocational Visions will offer opportunities for paid internships to individuals served in our program.
-The goals of the paid internship program are for the individual to acquire work skills that will lead to subsequent full-time or part-time competitive integrated employment position as a direct hire in the same job or in a similar job with a business other than where the internship was completed.
+Vocational Visions partners with local businesses to offer opportunities for paid internships to individuals served in our program.
+The goals of the paid internship program are for the individual to acquire work skills that will lead to a subsequent full-time or part-time competitive integrated employment position as a direct hire in the same job, or in a similar job with a business other than where the internship was completed.
 Vocational Visions will provide a one-to-one job coach at no cost to the employer.
 Vocational Visions partners with Regional Center of Orange County for this program.